jariou/omdk/README.md

 ## xtrans

-There is one non-Python package requirement which is a .NET executable called `xtrans.exe` - this is used to convert source exposure files to canonical (Oasis) exposure files, and then also canonical exposure files to model exposure files.
+There is one non-Python package requirement which is a .NET executable called `xtrans.exe` - this is used to convert source exposure files to canonical (Oasis) exposure files, and also canonical exposure files to Oasis model exposure files.
 The source file `xrans.cs` is included in the `xtrans` subfolder.
 The executable requires a .NET engine like Mono (http://www.mono-project.com/) and the NDesk.Options library (http://www.ndesk.org/Options) which is included as a DLL in the `xtrans` subfolder.
 Assuming you've installed Mono you should be able to build the executable by running the `xtrans/make-trans` script - if successful it will be placed in `xtrans`.

 ## ktools